stellatigre/videodrone-2/README.md

 You can load new videos simply by placing them in the "video id" fields in the GUI.
-querystring values are accepted in a comma-separated list, like:
+you can specify video IDs in the querystring.
+Values are accepted in a comma-separated list, like:

 `?ids=qmFCxp_pk7g,ZC5U9Pwd0kg,A9grEa_zSIc`